cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/Organization Settings/saml-sso.md

 - Joined your organization in Cobalt, confirmed their email address, and created a password.
 - Are provisioned within your identity provider with the same email address that they use in Cobalt.

-If you have problems setting up SAML SSO, see our troubleshooting tips below.
+If you have problems setting up SAML SSO, see our [troubleshooting tips](#troubleshoot-your-saml-sso-configuration).

 ## Configuration Instructions for Specific Identity Providers